 Finally it’s a wedding, and there’s always a few grooms who like to have a play in the cars!
-Shot right it looks great on camera, & on video & with Sinead & James’ wedding, aside from James driving, the groomsmen definitely had the best view of the action here!
+Shot right it looks great on camera, & with Sinead & James’ wedding, aside from James driving, the groomsmen definitely had the best view of the action here!

 […] allowing us to get most of the pictures outside when it mattered.
 And of course when there’s a VW split screen camper in the mix, you know we’ll be getting some shots with it as it’s almost like another guest […]

 […] (my last weddings), I’ve always used longer lenses…that comes from my background working in Formula 1 then by my influences of early wedding photography in late 2006 and 2007.
 Yes, there are certain […]